SriniVishnu/DataEntryAnalysis/README.md

 3. Colony size are in decimal form.
 Ceil function must be put on them.
 4. No where it is mentioned what the Red and yellow highlights meant.
 5. There is no units mentioned for Temperature, Depth, Density, Colony diametre.
-6. No Yellow book map details for section B.
+6. No Yellow book map details for station B.
 7. zoop-temp.xlsx and zoop-temp-main.xlsx  and pond2010.xlsx has same meta data.
 They can be combined to eliminate the data redundancy.
 8. More details can be given in data dictionary.
 For example, no where it is mentioned what the column "z" meant.
 Columns can be more meaningful.